SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### folksonomy

-⟮c1;Folksonomy⟯ is a system where ⟮c2;users⟯ apply ⟮c3;public tags⟯ to items, thus over time generating a sort of ⟮c4;taxonomy⟯.
+⟮c+;Folksonomy⟯ is a system where ⟮c+;users⟯ apply ⟮c+;public tags⟯ to items, thus over time generating a sort of ⟮c+;taxonomy⟯.
-Two types of ⟮c5;folksonomies⟯ are ⟮c6;broad⟯, where ⟮c7;multiple users can apply the same tag⟯, thus ⟮c7;showing which tags are the most popular⟯, and ⟮c6;narrow⟯, where ⟮c7;the same tag can only be applied once⟯
+Two types of ⟮c+;folksonomies⟯ are ⟮c+;broad⟯, where ⟮c+;multiple users can apply the same tag⟯, thus ⟮c+;showing which tags are the most popular⟯, and ⟮c+;narrow⟯, where ⟮c+;the same tag can only be applied once⟯

 booru: image site with foksonomical tags
 boorus: generally look similar to Danbooru, the original